Language for Fun

 Senior Form Students: Picture Ordering Challenge

-Below are the illustrations done by an alumnus, Matthew Chan, a current master student in Visual Arts in Education University, when he studied here.
+Below are the illustrations done by an alumnus, Matthew Chan, a master graduate in Visual Arts in Education University, when he studied here.
 He would like to be an art teacher.
 These illustrations are based on my story, Floating, which assigns magical qualities to characters in their daily life.
 In the story, normal characters can fly or float in the air.
 Try to read the story and arrange the pictures in order.
 Click this link and complete the google form.
 Enjoy!

 Digital Stories For Fun